JinhaiZ/MOOCTextEditor/README.md

 ### An introduction to LinkedList and ArrayList in Java

 LinkedList and ArrayList are probably the two most commonly used built-in data structures in Java.
 Both of them implemented the List interface which extends the interface Collection.

--LinkedList is a double linked list, we can do sequential access and add a new node in the middle of the list in O(1) time, however, it doesn't have a index for random access
+- LinkedList is a double linked list, we can do sequential access and add a new node in the middle of the list in O(1) time, however, it doesn't have a index for random access

--ArrayList is a resizable list, we can do random access in O(1) time, however, when we want to add or delete an element in ArrayList, it can be less performance than LinkedList
+- ArrayList is a resizable list, we can do random access in O(1) time, however, when we want to add or delete an element in ArrayList, it can be less performance than LinkedList

 ### The code snippet of an implementation of double linked list